broozkan/history-book/README.md

 ### Installation

--Just clone project and run
+-Configure MongoDB configuration in your .env file -Clone project and run
 `$ npm start`